Skip to main content

 The full admission response is available in the logs of the Policy Server when running in debug mode.
 Moreover, the evaluation details are always part of the OpenTelemetry traces emitted by Policy Server.

-Another distinction between policy groups and ordinary policies is the location where context-aware resource rules are defined.
-Each policy in a group accepts an optional contextAwareResources field to specify the resources that the policy is allowed to access during evaluation.
+Another distinction between policy groups and ordinary policies is the definition location of context-aware resource rules.
+Each policy in a group accepts an optional contextAwareResources field to specify the resources that the policy can access during evaluation.
+Similarly to ordinary policies, you can only use context-aware capabilities by defining a ClusterAdmissionPolicyGroup.
+This is for security reasons, as only unprivileged users can deploy AdmissionPolicyGroup resources.
+For more details, refer to the context-aware policies documentation.

 An example of a policy group that makes use of a context-aware policy.